Sports Action is the betting brand name used by the British Columbia Lottery Corporation to provide offline betting options to BC residents.

 How Sports Action Works

 To bet on Sports Action you will have to head down to your local BCLC outlet in order to fill out your betting slip.
-Sports Action bets are only allowed as parlay bets with between 2 and 6 selections on each ticket.

-You can choose your odds from Oddset 3-outcome, Oddset 2-outcome, Over/Under or props bets.
+You can choose your odds from Oddset 3-outcome, Oddset 2-outcome, Point Spread, Over/Under or props bets.
 The Oddset 3-Outcome odds include ties, while Oddset 2-Outcome are simply money line odds where you pick which team will win the game flat out.
 For example, a hockey game is considered to have ended in a tie in Oddset 3-Outcome once the game remains tied after overtime.
-Check out the different Sports Action how to play pages at the BCLC website for all of the rules.
+Check out the different Sports Action how to play pages at the BCLC website for all of the tie rules.

 Odds – Sports Action vs Online Betting Sites

 I was shocked when I saw the odds that Sports Action was offering British Columbia bettors.
-I wasn’t able to find the profit margin that the BCLC makes on Sports Action tickets, but I assume it must be around 50% because these odds are even worse than the Proline odds offered by the OLG and they have a profit margin of over 40% on sports betting lottery games.
+I wasn’t able to find the profit margin that the BCLC makes on Sports Action tickets, but I assume it must be around 50% because these odds are even worse than the Proline odds offered by the OLG and they have a profit margin of 30-40% on sports betting lottery games.